airtai/fastagency/docs/docs/en/features.md

 For start, FastAgency is not yet another agentic AI framework.
 There are many such frameworks available today, the most popular open-source ones being [**AutoGen**](https://github.com/microsoft/autogen){target="_blank"}, [**CrewAI**](https://www.crewai.com/){target="_blank"}, [**Swarm**](https://github.com/openai/swarm){target="_blank"} and [**LangGraph**](https://github.com/langchain-ai/langgraph){target="_blank"}.
 FastAgency provides you with a unified programming interface for deploying agentic workflows written in above agentic frameworks in both development and productional settings (current version supports [**AutoGen**](https://github.com/microsoft/autogen){target="_blank"} only, but other frameworks will be supported very soon).
 With only a few lines of code, you can create a web chat application or REST API service interacting with agents of your choice.
 If you need to scale-up your workloads, FastAgency can help you deploy a fully distributed system using internal message brokers coordinating multiple machines in multiple datacenters with just a few lines of code changed from your local development setup.

 **FastAgency** is an open-source framework designed to accelerate the transition from prototype to production for multi-agent AI workflows.
-For developers who use the AutoGen framework, FastAgency enables you to seamlessly scale Jupyter notebook prototypes into fully functional, production-ready applications.
+For developers who use the AutoGen framework, FastAgency enables you to seamlessly scale Jupyter notebook prototypes into a fully functional, production-ready applications.
 With multi-framework support, a unified programming interface, and powerful API integration capabilities, FastAgency streamlines the deployment process, saving time and effort while maintaining flexibility and performance.

 Whether you're orchestrating complex AI agents or integrating external APIs into workflows, FastAgency provides the tools necessary to quickly transition from concept to production, reducing development cycles and allowing you to focus on optimizing your multi-agent systems.